unnsse/unnsse.io/content/about.md

 - travel: :airplane: :cityscape: :desert_island: :national_park: :mountain:

 *Disclaimer*: The content on this website is created solely by me and represents my opinions/views.
-It does not reflect the opinions/views of any of my employers or clients, whether current or previous.
+It does not reflect the opinions/views of my employers or clients, whether current or previous.